felikschu/Contextual-Bandits/README.md

 ### Python

-*   [auction-gym]([https://github.com/flaviotruzzi/BanditPy](https://github.com/amzn/auction-gym) - AuctionGym is a simulation environment that enables reproducible evaluation of bandit and reinforcement learning methods for online advertising auctions.
+*   [auction-gym](https://github.com/amzn/auction-gym) - AuctionGym is a simulation environment that enables reproducible evaluation of bandit and reinforcement learning methods for online advertising auctions.
 *   [Vowpal Wabbit](https://github.com/VowpalWabbit/vowpal_wabbit) - A fast machine learning library with support for contextual bandits.
+*    [WilliamLwj/PyXAB](https://github.com/WilliamLwj/PyXAB)- A Python Library for X-Armed Bandit and Online Blackbox Optimization Algorithms

 ### Other Languages